 Lawsuits

-While most courts try encouraging people to resolve their disputes outside the courtroom, which is not always a successful option.
-When conversation, negotiation and mediation fails then it is time to seek a lawyer.
+While we encourage people to resolve their disputes outside the courtroom, that is not always a successful option.
+When conversation, negotiation, and mediation fails then it is time to seek a lawyer.
 Here at VolkLaw , we are dedicated to the success and satisfaction of each and every client that walks through our door.
 We will walk you through the process of a lawsuit, discussing all of your options so that you can be sure all the bases have been covered and you are getting the best possible outcome.

 Here are the basic steps to the lawsuit process: